Abtenauer

 Origins

-Bred in the isolated valley of Abtenau, mares and their progeny spend summers roaming alpine meadows.
-Sometimes the foals are born with a very curly coat which they shed when they loose their baby hair.
+Mares & their progeny spend summers roaming alpine meadows to graze.
+Sometimes foals are born with a very curly coat, which they shed when they loose their baby hair.
+In the winter they are rounded up and offered protection from the harsh local weather.

 Features